Skip to main content

 Las Animas, Colorado · FDIC Cert #3034

-First National Bank Colorado is an FDIC-insured bank (Certificate #3034) with $572M in total assets and $497M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Las Animas, Colorado, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (65/100).
+This is the FDIC profile for First National Bank Colorado, an FDIC-insured bank (Certificate #3034) with $572M in total assets and $497M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Las Animas, Colorado, the bank maintains a Tier 1 capital ratio of 11.87% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
+BankHealthData assigns a composite Health Grade of A (92/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First National Bank Colorado (FDIC cert 3034) is a community bank — $572M in total assets, $497M in deposits, serving the Las Animas, Colorado area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.87% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.00% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is comfortable: 35.2% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is strong: return on assets of 2.00% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-First National Bank Colorado carries a composite BankHealth grade of B (65/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly positive across the recent-quarters window.
+The directional signal is favorable but not dramatic.
+First National Bank Colorado carries a composite BankHealth grade of A (92/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.